 Jeffrey T. Kiehl, Ph.D. is a Jungian analyst living in Santa Cruz, California.

 He holds a master’s degree in physics from Indiana University and a doctorate in atmospheric science from the State University of New York in Albany.
 In 2003, he went on to earn a master’s degree in psychology before embarking on his analytical training with the Inter-Regional Society of Jungian Analysts.

-Dr. Kiehl is currently a senior scientist in the Climate Change Research Section of the National Center for Atmospheric Research in Boulder, Colorado.
-He is also an adjunct professor in both the Earth and Planetary Sciences and Environmental Studies departments at the University of California, Santa Cruz.
+Dr. Kiehl is currently a senior scientist in the Climate Change Research Section of the National Center for Atmospheric Research in Boulder, Colorado, and is an adjunct professor in both the Earth and Planetary Sciences and Environmental Studies departments at the University of California, Santa Cruz.

 He is the author of A Jungian Perspective on Global Warming, published in the journal Ecopsychology in 2012, and The Evolution of Archetypal Forms in Western Civilization, published this year in Psychological Perspectives.
 His new book, Facing Climate Change: An Integrated Path to the Future, was published in March by Columbia University Press.
 He is also the co-editor and contributor to the book, Frontiers of Climate Modeling, published by Cambridge University Press in 2006.

-Dr. Kiehl has carried out research on climatic periods of Earth’s deep past with particular emphasis on extinction events.
-He is a Fellow of both the American Meteorological Society and the American Geophysical Union.
-He is a recipient of the Distinguished Achievement Award in Climate System Modeling, and the 2012 recipient of the American Geophysical Union Climate Communication Prize.
+Dr. Kiehl has carried out research on climatic periods of earth’s deep past with particular emphasis on extinction events.
+He is a Fellow of both the American Meteorological Society and the American Geophysical Union, and is a recipient of the Distinguished Achievement Award in Climate System Modeling and is the 2012 recipient of the American Geophysical Union Climate Communication Prize.
 He is also the former Chair of the Community Climate System Model project and former member of the National Research Council’s Climate Research Committee.

 He now focuses his time on two general areas of Jungian research: the interaction of psyche and matter and connections to physics, and the role of archetypes in cultural transitions through Western history.

 This interview was recorded on July 20, 2016.
 It is 1:17:09 long and 111.1 MB.
 You can listen to it right here in your browser or download it directly to your computer.
 It is also available on iTunes, Stitcher, and now on Google Play Music.

 MENTIONED DURING THE INTERVIEW